If you're looking for a light appetizer to serve at your next party, you'll love this cauliflower stuffed Brioche!

 If you buy a head of cauliflower in advance, you can store it properly for up to a few days in the fridge.

 What you'll need

-Get a big head of cauliflower, a yellow onion, a chunk of Gruyere (or Comte) cheese - you'll need about 5-7 ounces of cheese, a Challah loaf (you can use any kind of loaf bread you like as well), sour cream, ground thyme, garlic powder, salt, ground black pepper and a high quality olive oil.
+Get a big head of cauliflower, a yellow onion, a block of Gruyere (or Comte) cheese - (you'll need about 5-7 ounces of cheese), a Challah loaf or a buttery brioche - (you can use any kind of loaf bread you like as well), sour cream, ground thyme, garlic powder, salt, ground black pepper and a high quality olive oil.

 Some recipes, like Trader Joe's® Roasted Cauliflower and Onion spread contain preservatives and/or cream cheese.
 I tried to keep the recipe as true to the original and for that reason, there is no cream cheese in this version.

 If, after pulsing the roasted cauliflower, you find you want it creamier, then by all means add some softened cream cheese to the cauliflower mixture.